petabridge/akka-bootcamp/src/Unit-3/lesson4/README.md

 But what if you want to do some asynchronous work from within an actor itself, such as kick off a long-running HTTP request via a `Task`?

-Most developers would default to using `await`, which has achieved demigod status since its release in 2012.
+In C#, most developers would default to using `await`, which has achieved demigod status since its release in 2012.
+In F#, you would probably go with a combination of an [asynchronous workflow](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/asynchronous-workflows) run by `Async.StartAsTask`.

 *And they would be making the wrong choice.*